sourcegraph/customer-training/trainings/sourcegraph-102/lesson-plan.md

 ❗️ The filter doesn't support negation.
 Someone could use `repo.contains.commit.after(...) select:repo` to get a list of repos and then exclude them in a follow-up query if needed.

-### Dependency search (`repo:deps(...)`)

-Sometimes, I don't want to search my own code, but the code of the dependencies that are present in my code.
-This can be helpful for looking at whether we're impacted by a 0-day, or understanding our code graph in general.
-To set this up, I'll first have to go to the code host page, which only admins will have access to.

-🔎 The trainer should demonstrate:

-- Adding a dependency code host in the code host section
-- Running a `repo:deps(...)` search on a repo to show the dependencies for that repo, including versions
-- Searching the contents of the dependencies for particular contents

-❗️ This feature is in beta and does not support all dependency management tools.

 ### Conclusion

 Sourcegraph offers a variety of advanced search filters.
-We covered boolean operators, symbol search, the `select:` keyword, the `repo:contains.file(...)` filter, how to exclude stale repos, and how to saerch your code's dependencies, if configured.
+We covered boolean operators, symbol search, the `select:` keyword, the `repo:contains.file(...)` filter, and how to exclude stale repos.
 Next up, we'll talk about our extensions platform.

 ### Resources